 So obviously we had it for lunch :)

-After lunch, we headed to Seongsan Ilchulbong or Sunrise Peak, which is a UNESCO heritage site.
+Seongsan Ilchulbong or Sunrise Peak, which is a UNESCO heritage site.
 The peak is famous for its crater, and even though we did not come at sunrise, it did provide splendid views.
 I did not climb all the way to the top (as our tour guide told us it was 500 over steps) so I was contented with taking photos of it from below haha.

-One interesting thing we witnessed however, were these women divers which are an intangible cultural heritage inscribed by UNESCO.
+women divers which are an intangible cultural heritage inscribed by UNESCO.
 They are elderly women (as we understand from our tour guide that young women no longer wish to do this job) who go down to the sea to gather shell fish such as abalone and sea urchin without the help of oxygen masks.

 We had a taste of fresh abalone sashimi straight from the sea for 10,000 won (around RM37) and it was delicious, even for me who does't eat raw stuff.
 The texture of the fresh abalone was crunchy, not like the usual chewy, rubbery texture we are used to.

-Our last stop for the day was to Manjanggul Cave (also a UNESCO heritage site) which is a lava cave.
+Manjanggul Cave (also a UNESCO heritage site) which is a lava cave.
 A lava cave or tunnel is formed when the lava that was deep in the ground spouts from the peak and flows to the surface.
 Only about 1km of the 13,422m Manjanggul Cave is open to tourists.
 It was really cold and wet inside the cave but quite amazing to realise that volcanic lava used to flow through these tunnels.

 We arrived back in Seoul around almost 9 pm and took a bus from Gimpo Airport back to Myeongdong.
 Even though we were up really early that morning, we had sporadic naps throughout the day on the plane and in the bus, so we were quite awake to have some supper at the Myeongdong night market!
 Here are some glimpses of the night market food: